 As a shareholder, Wendel is not involved in the operational management of its subsidiaries but does ensure, through close communication with subsidiaries’ management teams, that these companies integrate CSR issues in their risk management and growth strategies.
 The executives of each subsidiary assume direct responsibility for their entity’s CSR policy so that it meets the specific challenges dictated by the subsidiary’s business activities.

 Nevertheless, Wendel provides particular encouragement to its subsidiaries in two areas: 1) safety and 2) incorporating environmental considerations into the design of their products and services (ecodesign).
 The companies in which Wendel is a majority shareholder must produce an annual CSR report and have it reviewed by an independent verifier.
-In 2017, the scope of the review included Bureau Veritas, Constantia Flexibles, Cromology, Stahl, Tsebo, Mecatherm and CSP Technologies.
+In 2019, the scope of the review included Bureau Veritas, Constantia Flexibles, Cromology, Stahl and Tsebo.

 View CSR reports of subsidiaries reviewed by the independent auditor.